sshuttle [options] -r [username@]sshserver[:port] <subnets …>

 --auto-hostsoption.
 Using this option by itself makes it a lot easier to debug and test the

 Set the user name or group with %group_name for passwordless operation.
-Default is the current user.set ALL for all users.
-Only works with –sudoers or –sudoers-no-modify option.
+Default is the current user.
+Set to ALL for all users (NOT RECOMMENDED: See note about security in –sudoers-no-modify documentation above).
+Only works with the –sudoers-no-modify option.

 - -t <mark>, --tmark=<mark>¶